The economy of wares: the value of a wooden spoon

 “Your story exactly solved my problem.
 I sent you a random amount of money just now.
 Another gift — not equivalent to anything, but giving me the chance to express my joy at what you sent…” and to “exclaim about something good.”

-The transaction doesn’t end with this exchange, and it certainly doesn’t end with the money.
-We begin, and continue — with gifts.
+A transaction begins with a price and ends when you exchange goods for money, but a relationship begins, and continues — with gifts.
 There remains (in me, at least), a good kind of anxiety about how to maintain the feelings of joy, fairness, and friendship.
-Such an exchange takes more time and conversation than most folks can make for a spoon or a bowl.
+Such exchanges take time: more than most folks have when they go shopping.
 And the current economic paradigm sure doesn’t support it.
-But I hope the story might help to clarify my pricing challenge, which is not just “making a living” but returning the gifts that life and planet have given to all of us…
+But I hope the story might help to clarify my pricing challenge, which is not just “making a living” but returning the gifts that life and planet give to us all…

-To better understand the magic price point, I think we have to consider the magic: a Japanese netsuke carver named Masatoshi followed his father into the trade.
-“When you work,” his father told him, “you must not think, ‘How much time should I spend on this?’ or ‘What price should I ask for that?’
-If you harbor such thoughts, you will cheapen your work.”
-Magic, good or bad, happens because the mind takes its shape from the thoughts we entertain.
-Thoughts of money make the mind into a cash register.
-One of the beauties of good work is how it empties the mind.
-That’s what makes room for the beauty.
-Yamaoku Tesshu, a 19th century Samurai and calligrapher, said “look into things near at hand and examine your heart….
-We must look after each other without regard to our own welfare, kill selfish desires, bravely face all enemies, and keep a stainless mind….”
 Beauty favors a stainless mind.
 A mind possessed by money makes only profits.
-And lest you think I’m fixed on a “Japanese way,” my father’s father, a Jewish doctor, told his son, “never work for money.”
+And lest you think I’m fixed on a “Japanese way,” my father’s father, a doctor, told his son, “never work for money.”
 So, because my father wanted to learn about the world, write and make things, he learned to fit his needs to a small income and had an extraordinary career that started in the white house press corps, and ended in a family business making beautiful household pottery.
-In between, he wrote novels, traveled, did some union and community organizing and prison activism, as well as sculpting — and always, stories, written and told.
-My artist mother (tho divorced from my father) lived by similar values, wrote 13 books, raised two sons, skipped college, earned a Masters degree, painted, made beautiful things (some of which ended up in fancy collections), worked as a therapist, and travelled the world.
+In between, he wrote novels, traveled, did some union and community organizing and prison activism, as well as sculpting — and, always, wrote and told stories.
+My artist mother (tho divorced from my father) lived by similar values, wrote 13 books, raised two sons, skipped college, earned a Masters degree, painted, made beautiful things (some of which ended up in fancy collections), worked as a therapist, and traveled the world.

-What’s the meaning of wooden wares?
-What’s the value of a wooden spoon?
-I asked this question once in a class, and heard a marvelous story from one of the students about his family’s “favorite spoon”: he’d bought it cheap from an “import plaza,” w/a tag that said “made in Haiti*.”
+So what’s the value of a wooden spoon?
+I asked this question once in a class, and heard a marvelous story about one man’s family’s “favorite spoon,” which he’d bought cheap from an import plaza.
+The tag said “made in Haiti*.”
 He said (roughly) that “it’s our favorite: we’ve had it forever, it was cheap, handmade, and we use it for everything.”

-These are the roots of culture.
-So a spoon begins with a tree, and the tree takes us back into a garden that we must not only share, but cultivate and fertilize — with our own bodies and lives.
+Culture grows from such roots.
+A spoon begins with a tree, and the tree takes us back into a garden that we must not only share, but cultivate and fertilize — with our own bodies and lives.

 Here’s another story: